nsapoval/cocktails/_cocktail-recipes/kumquat_cocktail.md

     <li> 1.5 oz sparkling wine</li>
 </ul>

-Shake all ingredients except the sparkling wine with ice and pour into a coupe glass.
+Shake all ingredients except the sparkling wine with ice and strain into a coupe glass.
 Top off with sparkling wine and optionally garnish with a very thin kumquat slice.

 ---